Antonia-dada/Treasure-Hunt-in-the-Exhibition-Area/README.md

 You are given a two-dimensional grid of size `n × n`.

-The outer boundary of the grid is surrounded by walls.
-That is, every cell whose row index or column index equals `0` or `n + 1` is considered a wall cell.
+The outer boundary of the grid is surrounded by walls; that is, every cell whose row index or column index equals `0` or `n + 1` is considered a wall cell.

 Inside the grid, there are additionally `m` wall cells,